 The agency ended up employing over 100,000 people in Virginia alone during the creation of the park until the agency was disbanded in 1942.

 Tourism in the region also quickly exploded, with the natural beauty of Shenandoah bringing people far and wide to visit the park.
-To this day, well over a million people visit the park each year.
+To this day, well over a million people visit the park each year and it is one of the best day trips from DC!

 While many people visit the park during the summer period, the park is open year-round and winter offers heaps of opportunities if you like traveling in a less crowded place.
 In addition, summer in Virginia can be brutal (and suck, to put things mildly).